txrunishere/javascript-chai-aur-code/09_classes_and_oop/notes.md

 console.log(circle.calculateArea()); // 78.53981633974483
 ```

+## Encapsulation:

-- Encapsulation: Encapsulation in JavaScript is achieved by grouping related data and methods inside an object or class and controlling access to that data using public and private methods.
+- Defination: Encapsulation in JavaScript is achieved by grouping related data and methods inside an object or class and controlling access to that data using public and private methods.

 - Implementation: Encapsulation can be enforced using classes and private fields (# in modern JavaScript).